abayomipopoola/abayomipopoola/src/content/blog/littles-law/index.md

 Delving into the intricacies of complex systems often reveals foundational principles that capture their core essence.
 Little's Law, stemming from a branch of operations research called _Queueing Theory_, serves as a prime example.
 This principle, named after MIT's Professor John Little, intricately connects processes, workloads, and outcomes, highlighting the crucial balance underpinning efficient operations.

-I wrote <a href="/littles-law-scaling-web-servers" target="_blank">_an article_</a> on this topic—on its application to the Scalability and Fault Tolerance of modern web applications.
+I wrote <a href="/littles-law-scaling-web-servers" target="_blank">a post</a> on this topic—on its application to the Scalability and Fault Tolerance of modern web applications.
 In this piece, I provide a more accessible introduction, detailing its relevance to everyday life and management practices.

 ### Little's Law Simplified